In the Philippines I have been to the island of Palawan. I went there with some friends last November and it was amazing!

 2-1 chances of being taken hostage in davao?
 Puhlease...
 Where do you get your info?
 From some ignorant Luzonian?
 No offense.
 But Davao is alot safer than manila.
 ALOT!
 Im a girl and I can walk around the city at 3 am and still manage to come home unscathed.
 Try walking around in manila by yourself at 3 am and you could get yourself nabbed, raped, robbed and God knows what.

 Take it from a local.
 And, um...
 If you do have plans to go to davao, go to Samal.
 It's just 5 minutes off the coast and the beaches there are divine.
 You can also go to eden nature park for a whiff of fresh, mountain air...
 Or take a one week trek to the top of mt.
 Apo.
 Seriously, there are like, a hundred of things to do in davao. (dont forget to eat durian.
 If the stench bothers you, buy yourself the durian candies...
 They're heaven in a little plastic wrap) over 5 years ago

 Andy, why single out "Luzonians" for spreading baseless rumors about Davao?
 You should know that a lot of your city's tourism revenues come from Luzonians.
 In fact, a lot of Luzonians LOVE Davao.

 Boracay is beautiful, the beaches, the people, all great.
 Puerto Galaria on Mindoro is nice for a few days too.
 If you like adventure go from from Cataclan on the ferry to Roxas and travel across the island.
 Very few tourists and great places to stop off.
 I loved Palawan too, especially El Nido.
 Regards safety, never saw any trouble at all.
 If you are into diving, Coron is a great place too.
 Have a great trip.
-I love the country. over 4 years ago
+I love the country. almost 5 years ago

 I beg to differ on some of the former answers.